caorui12/caorui12/README.md

 - 👋 Hi, I’m Rui
-- 👀 I’m interested in bioinformatic and data science
+- 👀 I’m interested in bioinformatic and deep learning
 - 🌱 I’m currently Postdoc in Centre for Regenerative Medicine and Health, Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences
 - 📫 How to reach me rui.cao@crmh-cas.org.hk